hyperparabolic/hyperparabolic.github.io/content/post/why-nixos.md

 ```

 My current packages and dev environments have dependencies on multiple different versions of libcurl, but on top of that they rely on multiple different libcurl 8.9.1 shared objects.
 These might be differently configured versions of the same libcurl source code, or these might even be different versions of libcurl code that aren't differentiated with a different release version / tag.
+Each of the binaries in the nix store is patched with a wrapper that specifies where to find its dynamic dependencies in the nix store.

 Personally I think this is a worthwhile trade-off.
 RAM and disk space are cheap, and I'd rather sacrifice a small amount of each so that consumers of libcurl can get the exact version they want.
 This is a small cost to avoid issues that are typical with dynamic linking even when dynamic linking is explicitly expected.
 I don't think I'm alone with this risk assessment.
 Most build systems for modern programming languages seem to be pushing toward static linking for most use cases.

 Due to package pinning with flakes, all of my NixOS systems have the exact same curl library versions (minus whatever is only installed with `nix develop`), regarldless of what version of nixpkgs was live at build time.